Matthew Chapter 20

 “And when they came that were hired about the eleventh hour”: Who were the last that were hired; and signify either such, as are called in their last days, in old age.
 Or Gentile sinners; or the last of God’s elect, that will be called by grace, at the end of the world.

-Sooner or later called; and equal title give to the same eternal life and happiness, which will be enjoyed alike, by one saint as another.
+So, the same church privileges and immunities are common to all believers, Jews or Gentiles; sooner or later called; and equal title given to the same eternal life and happiness, which will be enjoyed alike, by one saint as another.
 They are all loved with the same everlasting love by God; they are chosen alike by him in his Son, at the same time, in the same way and manner, and to the same grace and glory.

 They are interested in the same covenant, in all the promises and blessings of it.
 They are bought with the same price of a Redeemer’s blood, are justified by the same righteousness, and are called in one hope of their calling.
 They are equally the sons of God, and their glory and happiness are always expressed by the same thing, as a kingdom, a crown, and inheritance.